-Best beginner cameras 2024: Models from Canon, Sony, Nikon and more
+Best beginner cameras 2024: Save on models from Canon, Sony, Nikon and more this Black Friday

 Best beginner cameras: Image shows person in woolly hat taking picture with water and mountains behind them